 \subsection{Our Contribution and Techniques}

-In this paper, we show that normalized BIHT converges with sample complexity having optimal dependence on both sparsity $k$ and error $\epsilon$ (see, Theorem~\ref{thm:main:convergence:t-rate} below).
-And as such, we also show the convergence rate with respect to iterations for this algorithm.
+In this paper, we show that the normalized BIHT algorithm converges with a sample complexity having optimal dependence on both the sparsity $k$ and error $\epsilon$ (see, Theorem~\ref{thm:main:convergence:t-rate} below).
+As such, we further show the convergence rate with respect to iterations for this algorithm.
 In particular, we show that the approximation error of BIHT decays as $O(\epsilon^{1-2^{-t}})$ with the number of iteration $t$.
 This encapsulates the very fast convergence of BIHT to the $\epsilon$-ball of the actual signal.
-Furthermore, this also shows that after just 1 iteration of BIHT, an approximation error of $\sqrt{\epsilon}$ is achievable, with $O(\frac{k}{\epsilon}\log \frac{n}{k})$ measurements, which matches the observations of \cite{jacques2013quantized,plan2017high} regarding the performance of BIHT with just one iteration.
-Due to the aforementioned fast rate, the approximation error quickly converges to $\epsilon$ resulting in a polynomial time algorithm for recovery in 1bCS with only $\tilde{O}(\frac{k}{\epsilon})$ measurements, the optimal possible.
+Furthermore, this also shows that after just \one iteration of BIHT, an approximation error of $\sqrt{\epsilon}$ is achievable, with $O(\frac{k}{\epsilon}\log \frac{n}{k})$ measurements, which matches the observations of \cite{jacques2013quantized,plan2017high} regarding the performance of BIHT with just \one iteration.
+Due to the aforementioned fast rate, the approximation error quickly converges to $\epsilon$ resulting in a polynomial time algorithm for recovery in 1bCS with only $\tilde{O}(\frac{k}{\epsilon})$ measurements, the optimal.

 There are several difficulties in analyzing BIHT that were pointed out in the past, for example in \cite{friedlander2021nbiht}.
-First of all, the loss function is not differentiable, therefore one has to rely on (sub)-gradients, which prohibits an easier analysis of convergence.
-Secondly, the algorithm projects onto nonconvex sets, so it is not apparent that in each iteration a better approximation is achieved.
+First of all, the loss function is not differentiable, and therefore one has to rely on (sub)gradients, which prohibits an easier analysis of convergence.
+Secondly, the algorithm projects onto nonconvex sets, so the improvement of the approximation in each iteration is not immediately apparent.
 To tackle these hurdles, the key idea is to use some structural property of the measurement or sampling matrix.
-Our result relies on such a property of the sampling matrix $\fl{A}$, called the restricted invertibility condition.
+Our result relies on such a property of the sampling matrix $\fl{A}$, called the restricted approximate invertibility condition (RAIC).
 A somewhat different invertibility property of a matrix also appears in \cite{friedlander2021nbiht}.
-However, our definition, which looks more natural, allows for a significantly different analysis - and results in the improved sample complexity.
-Thereafter, we show that random matrices with i.i.d.
-Gaussian entries, satisfy the invertibility condition with overwhelmingly large probability.
+However, our definition, which looks more natural, allows for a significantly different analysis that yields the improved sample complexity.
+Thereafter, we show that random matrices with i.i.d. \standardnormal entries satisfy the invertibility condition with overwhelmingly large probability.